Austin-Parks/PYNQ_XilinxVirtualCable/README.md

+# For PYNQ Demo Instructions navigate to jtag/zynq7000_PYNQ

 # XilinxVirtualCable
 **Description**:  Xilinx Virtual Cable (XVC) is a TCP/IP-based protocol that acts like a JTAG cable and provides a means to access and debug your